IPCC to supervise Stuart Lawrence race case investigation

 The Independent Police Complaints Commission (IPCC) will oversee the investigation, conducted by the Met.

-In 1993, Stephen Lawrence was stabbed to death in a racist attack in Eltham, south-east London.'Overall pattern'
+In 1993, Stephen Lawrence was stabbed to death in a racist attack in Eltham, south-east London.

 Last year Gary Dobson and David Norris were convicted of the murder of 18-year-old student.

 The Metropolitan Police faced criticism over the original investigation into the death and a public inquiry branded the force institutionally racist.